 Always Use Caution

 You cannot give your dog just any type of aspirin.
-While it is a very effective remedy for dogs suffering from all sorts of pain people confuse acceptable brands and variations of pain relievers in general which is very dangerous.
-In any case, proper caution and monitoring should be observed to ensure safety and avoid any unfortunate complications.
+While it is an effective remedy for dogs suffering from pain people confuse acceptable brands and variations of pain relievers which is very dangerous.
+Proper caution and monitoring should be observed to ensure safety and avoid any unfortunate complications.